Small resolutions of moduli spaces of scaled curves: Combinatorial language

-A family of sets is \emph{nested} if any two of them are either disjoint or comparable (one is contained in the other).
-Let $Z_n$ be set of subsets of $[n]$ with at least two elements, and
+A family of sets is \emph{nested} if any two of them are either disjoint or comparable, that is, one is contained in the other.
+The following fact is well-known and implicit in \cite{[FM94]}, so we will regard it as a definition.